Octoframes/jupyter_compare_view/README.md

 1. `pip install 'black[jupyter]'`
 2. `black --python-cell-magics splity splitview_magic.ipynb`

+## Changelog

-## TODOS
+## Milestones for  >0.0.5

-* Ship the javascript directly with the package, so no internet connection is required.
 * Handle cases where n ≠ 2 images.
 Currently: All further img are ignored.
 * implement tests, find out how to test a magic class

-Idea: Second option without using cell magic:
+* Idea: Second option without using cell magic:
 ```python
 from splitview import Splity # (does not yet exist)
 my_splity = Splity(left_layer=img1, right_layer=img2)
 display(my_splity)
 ```

-## Changelog

 ## 0.0.5 (Work in Progress)

+* Ship the javascript directly with the package, so no internet connection is required
-* Make this work also in VSCode notebooks
+* Make this work also in VSCode notebooks, [see this issue](https://github.com/NUKnightLab/juxtapose/issues/178).

 ## 0.0.4